-While not the most prolific sport, it has long been popular in Europe and some parts of Asia.
-In the last few years, nations like Brazil and Argentina have started to make strides at significant tournaments, like the World Cup.
+While not the most prolific sport, it has long been popular on the continent and in some parts of Asia.
+In the last few years nations like Brazil and Argentina have started to get themselves noticed at significant tournaments like the World Cup.

 When was handball created?

 Where is handball played and how long does each game last?

 How many players are on a handball team?

 What are the basic rules of handball?